royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 ## Cloudwatch Logging

+* If you want to turn on logging, go to "settings", turn it on and select the desired log level
+  * Create a role for writing to CloudWatch and name it `iot-webinar-logs`
 * Open https://console.aws.amazon.com/cloudwatch/, choose "Log groups"
 * In the Filter text box, enter `AWSIotLogsV2`, and then press Enter
 * For more info, see the [docs](https://docs.aws.amazon.com/iot/latest/developerguide/cloud-watch-logs.html)
-* If you want to configure the logging verbosity, you can do that in the "Settings" page in the IoT dashboard
+* If you want to configure the logging verbosity, you can do that in the "Settings" page in the IoT dashboard iot-webinar-logs

 ## Device Setup